ramadawn/Convert-Image-to-String-Library/README.md

 **1a) val_ord_xy (flips x and y postions) (val_ord_xy = False) :**

-If this parameter is marked as True, the x and y positions will be flipped.
+If this parameter is marked as True, the value of position image x,y will be moved to postion y,x.
+This task is done before val_ord so that if Val_ord and val_ord_xy are both active then the position will be moved and then the values will be reordered.

 **2) val_i (Value Space Indicator)(val_i = “ “):**